Accessibility Statement

 People using the Trust’s website should be able to:

-• Change colours, contrast levels and fonts.
+• change colours, contrast levels and fonts using browser or device settings.

-• Zoom in up to 300% without the text spilling off the screen.
+• zoom in up to 400% without the text spilling off the screen

-• Navigate most of the website using speech recognition software.
+• navigate most of the website using a keyboard or speech recognition software.

-• Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver).
+• listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 AbilityNet has advice on making your device easier to use if you have a disability.

-How accessible this website is
+How accessible is this website?

 We know that this website is not fully accessible.
 For example: